\textit{Versteasch du mi?} Computational and Socio-Linguistic Perspectives on GenAI, LLMs, and Non-Standard Language: Computational Linguistic Perspectives on LLMs (Non-)Standard Language

 The path forward requires moving away from translated benchmarks toward ``culturally and linguistically tailored benchmarks''~\citep{wu2025bitterlessonlearned2000}.
 A recent example is \textbf{IRLBench}~\citep{tran2025irlbenchmultimodalculturallygrounded}, a benchmark for the Irish language derived from the Irish Leaving Certificate exams.
 Recently, DialectBench~\cite{dialectbench} has introduced a benchmark covering 281 dialects across 10 different tasks, providing the first benchmark that covers a wide variety of non-standard languages.
-However, South Tyrolean is absent from this benchmark and the support for Kurdish dialects is only partial.
+Needless to say, this number is far from approaching a representation of the world's linguistic diversity.
+For instance, representation of the two case studies we address in this paper is only partial, in that the benchmark only includes wider Bavarian and not South Tyrolean, and only includes two of the five major Kurdish varieties.
 Further, there are specific aspects of relevance to non-standard languages that are excluded from benchmarks derived from English that are of relevance to speakers of the community.
 Firstly, being able to distinguish between dialects and measure whether a text is truly in the dialect or is just outputting standard language with a few dialectal words thrown in.
-This has led researchers to propose a Dialect Fidelity Score~\citep[DFS]{dialect_fidelity} to measure this.
-Secondly, more culturally relevant questions, for example, explaining the moral of a specific proverb, would be relevant, where success requires an understanding of the cultural metaphors that do not exist in the model's English-centric training data.
+This has led researchers to propose a Dialect Fidelity Score~\citep[DFS,][]{dialect_fidelity} to measure this.
+Secondly, more culturally relevant questions, e.g. explaining the moral of a specific proverb, would be relevant, where success requires an understanding of the cultural metaphors that do not exist in the model's English-centric training data.
 Finally, as non-standard languages are primarily used orally or in informal digital spaces, tasks in these benchmarks should reflect this bias.
 For example, VoxLect~\citep{voxlect} uses speech foundation models to evaluate how well AI understands regional accents and phonetic variations that are never captured in written text.
-Similarly, using ``noisy'' data from social media, such as in the NorDial benchmark for Norwegian dialects~\cite{barnes-etal-2021-nordial} helps determining whether models can handle inconsistent orthography and non-standard spelling without crashing or defaulting to English or standard languages.
+Similarly, using ``noisy'' data from social media, such as in the NorDial benchmark for Norwegian dialects~\cite{barnes-etal-2021-nordial}, helps determining whether models can handle inconsistent orthography and non-standard spelling without crashing or defaulting to English or standard languages.